-Emissions used in this work are representative of 1997-2010, but do not resolve trends

-- or interannual variability in anthropogenic or biogenic emissions.
+Emissions used in this work are representative of 1997-2010, but do not resolve trends or interannual variability in anthropogenic or biogenic emissions.
 To the extent possible, we use identical emissions across all models.
 Anthropogenic, biogenic, and biomass burning emissions of NO_x, CO, and isoprene are fully consistent in all models.
-Some differences in VOC emissions arise because of the different lumping schemes used in the various chemical mechanisms and because some VOC species are not simulated - 15 in all models.
+Some differences in VOC emissions arise because of the different lumping schemes used in the various chemical mechanisms and because some VOC species are not simulated in all models.
 Lightning NO_x emissions also differ between models because they are calculated from underlying meteorology, as described below.

 Table 1 summarizes emissions of key species.
 We use the RCP inventory for anthropogenic emissions for year 2000, repeating in each simulated year (Lamarque et al., 2010; van Vuuren et al., 2011).
-This inventory provides monthly gridded emissions for
+This inventory provides monthly gridded emissions of NO_x , CO and speciated VOCs from 11 emission activities.
+Aviation and shipping emissions change each month, while other anthropogenic emissions are